 Cheyanne

 I love love love carolina style Bbq!
-And your delicious tray is making me drool.
-Simply awesome this recipe sounds.
-I am going to give it a try.
+And this recipe is simply awesome.
 Also that burger shot looks stunning!

-HUGE pulled pork fans here Chey!
-And this looks and sounds amazing, as usual when it’s coming from your kitchen!
+HUGE pulled pork fans here!
+And this is amazing, as usual when it’s coming from your kitchen!
 I want to grab that sandwich right off my screen and take a big old bite!!
-I will most definitely be trying this recipe!
+I will most definitely be making this recipe again!
 So perfect for summer parties!
-Happy Monday!